AI-boosted rare event sampling to characterize extreme weather

-Now that we have established that AI+RES is unbiased, we can quantify its computational speed-up relative to DNS using efficiency at sampling extreme events (Eq.~\eqref{eq:sampling_speed_up_ratio}) and variance of rare probability estimators (Eq.~\eqref{eq:variance_speed_up_ratio}).
-Both methods tend to yield greater computational gains for rarer events (Fig.~\ref{fig:speed_up_factors}), with speed-ups of more than 100 for a return period of 10,000 years.
-The only exception is that the variance speed-up estimate for the France region peaks at a factor of 25 around the 2,500-year return period, then gradually decreases to 10 for the rarest events.
-This non-monotonic trend is most likely due to a sampling error (see \emph{Variance speed-up factor} in the Methods section).
-Moreover, we hypothesize that the difference in variance speed-up for the two regions is due to regional differences in AI emulator weather forecast skill, potentially due to differences in soil moisture variability, as pointed out in Fig.~S6 in the SI.
+Having established that AI+RES is unbiased, we can quantify its computational speedup compared to DS using the relative efficiency of sampling extreme events (SM Eq.~(S7)) and the relative variance of rare probability estimators (SM Eq.~(S10)).
+Both metrics tend to yield greater computational gains for rarer events (Fig.~\ref{fig:speed_up_factors}), with speedups of more than 100 for a return period of 10,000 years.
+The only exception is that the variance speedup estimate for the France region peaks at a factor of 25 around the 2,500-year return period, then gradually decreases to 10 for the rarest events.
+This nonmonotonic trend is most likely due to a sampling error and is discussed in more detail in SM Sec.~S5.2.
+Moreover, we hypothesize that the difference in variance speedup for the two regions is due to regional differences in AI emulator weather forecast skill, potentially due to differences in soil moisture variability, as pointed out in SM Fig.~S8.